-The global diesel engine market was worth around US$ 225 Billion in 2019.
+The global diesel engine market reached a value of US$ 207 Billion in 2020.

-According to the estimates by IMARC Group, the global diesel engine market will exhibit moderate growth during the next five years.
+According to the estimates by IMARC Group, the global diesel engine market is expected to exhibit moderate growth during the next five years.

 The widespread adoption of diesel engines in passenger and commercial vehicles, marine vessels, and electric generators, is primarily driving the demand for diesel engines across the globe.